maranatha!

 Also, in the Olivet Discourse we find "but on the day when Lot went out from Sodom, fire and sulfur rained from heaven and destroyed them all".
 So, we should expect fire and sulfur associated with the eschatological wrath of God.
 When we look at Revelation 8:7 we find a very similar type of death "hail and fire mixed with blood".

 Adding additional strength is that the proposed (first) rapture is in Revelation 8:5 with the wrath of God in v.
 7, which is only two verses later.
-Since the rapture and wrath of God are expected to occur on the same literal day, having these verses so close helps to support this same day position.
+Since the rapture and wrath of God are expected to occur on the same literal day, having these verses so close helps to support this same day event.

 Before the rapture all must live through the tribulation of the fourth opened seal (Matt.
 24:9) and then the great tribulation of the fifth opened seal (Matt.
 24:21 and parallel Rev. 6:9-11).
 A Jewish remnant will be provided for 1,260 days in Revelation 12:13-14 during the second half of the 70th week of Daniel.
-The elect will not live through the entire second half of the 70th week of Daniel since the Lord will cut it short for the elect.
+The elect will not live through the entire second half of the 70th week of Daniel since the Lord will cut it (the great tribulation) short for the elect.
 (Matt.
 24:21-22 and its parallel Rev. 6:9-11).

-(C) 2023
+(C) 2024

-Copyright © 2023 Robert's Trumpet - All Rights Reserved.
+Copyright © 2024 Robert's Trumpet - All Rights Reserved.

 Powered by GoDaddy